April 30, 2020

 In the meantime, Katie has been the earning the money in their household by being a caretaker for wealthy, 88-year-old Leonard Wellsley (played by Elliott Gould), who lives by himself in a mansion on a quiet, tree-lined street.
 Leonard has never been married, has no kids, and has no living relatives.
 Katie got the job through an employment agency, which is run by George Calvern (played by Michael B. Northey), who thinks Katie is trustworthy until some occurrences make him wonder if she has a devious side to her.
 George has a habit of showing up at Leonard’s house unannounced, which understandably annoys Leonard.

-One day, Katie blurts out to Leonard that she and Adam are financially broke, and he offers her to give her money to ease her financial woes, but she politely declines.
+One day, Katie blurts out to Leonard that she and Adam are financially broke.
+Leonard offers to give money to Katie to ease her financial woes, but she politely declines.
 Instead, she asks Leonard if Adam can work there as a part-time gardener.
 Leonard immediately agrees.

 Adam begins working for Leonard, and things seem to be going very smoothly.
 Katie and Adam are arguing less and it seems that they are slowly getting back on on track to improving their finances.
 Leonard has surprised Katie with a check for $7,000 as a gift.
 At first, Katie wants to refuse the gift and return the check to Leonard.
 But Adam changes her mind because he convinces her that the money will be more than enough to solve the couple’s immediate financial problems.
 Therefore, they both go to a bank to deposit the check.